AdvancedPhotonSource/rsMap3D/trunk/rsMap3D/docs/Tutorial/ProcessingWithRSMap3D.rst

 rsMap3D is an application for producing 3D reciprocal space maps from x-ray diffraction data.
-This application allows the user to select input files, view a 3D representation of the data volume sampled during a set of measurements, allows selection of a subset of the data and processes the data into a 3D map.
+This application allows the user to select input files, view a 3D representation of the data volume sampled during a set of measurements, select a subset of the data, and processes the data into a 3D map.

-rsMap 3D is written in python and relies on a number of external python modules.
+rsMap3D is written in python and relies on a number of external python modules.
 These modules include:

 * numpy
 * PyQt4
 * vtk
 * pyspec